Winchester: Governance

+Whilst the remainder of the district is parished, most of the five city wards constitutes an unparished area.
+As a result, they now make up Winchester Town Forum, which matches the former Winchester Urban District.
+Legally an area committee, it oversees the Town account and acts as a council committee to steer some decisions affecting the town.
+Unlike parishes, members are not directly-elected, but instead are the city councillors who were elected to the respective wards, who sit ex officio on the town forum.

 The current ward boundaries were adopted in 2016, when all seats were up for election.
 Since then, Winchester City Council elections take place in three out of every four years, with one third of the councillors elected in each election.
 From the 2006 election until the 2010 election the council was led by Conservatives.
-In 2010 it was briefly controlled by the Liberal Democrats, before being controlled by the Conservatives again from 2011 until 2019, when the Liberal Democrats took control.
+In 2010 it was controlled for a year by the Liberal Democrats, before being led again by the Conservatives from 2011 until 2019, since when the Liberal Democrats have again been in control.
+The wards are:

-Winchester is currently represented in the House of Commons by Steve Brine, of the Conservatives, who in the 2010 General Election beat Martin Tod, the Liberal Democrat candidate, by 3048 votes (a margin of 5.4%).
-Mark Oaten had previously won the seat for the Liberal Democrats during the 1997 general election in which he defeated Gerry Malone, a Health Minister in John Major's Conservative Government who had held the seat since 1992.
-Brine was re-elected in 2015 and in 2017.
-In 2019 he briefly sat as an Independent before being re-elected as a Conservative in the 2019 election.